jbudiman/api-bitcoin-world/source/index.html.md

 On successful registration, the api will return an *account id*.

-To create an account, the following parameters *a account_ref, a mobile number* and *an email address* are required.
+To create an account, the following parameters *a customer_ref, a mobile number* and *an email address* are required.
 If no KYC details are provided, the customer will be prompted with a form to enter the KYC details when redirected to our checkout cart.